 The Keeper is a non-ministerial office-holder in the Scottish Administration, and her relevant functions are wholly statutory.
 She is the Chief Executive of Registers of Scotland, which is classified as a non-ministerial department for administrative purposes and is also part of the Scottish Administration.

 The keeper's public task is to compile and maintain the public registers for which she is statutorily responsible and to make the information they contain publicly accessible through our customer and online services, including the ScotLIS portal.

 All information held by the keeper which was collected or created in accordance with her public task is available for re-use, unless the re-use is excluded by the PSI regulations.
 The PSI regulations do not apply where, for example, a third party owns relevant intellectual property rights, or if access to information is restricted under the Data Protection Act 1998 or the Freedom of Information (Scotland) Act 2002.

-The keeper must ensure that the Registers of Scotland is, as a trading fund, entirely self-financing.
+In accordance with section 9 of the Public Finance and Accountability (Scotland) Act 2000, the Keeper must ensure that the Registers of Scotland is entirely self-financing.
 She is therefore exempt from the principle of marginal cost pricing for re-use under the PSI regulations.

 Any person may apply to the keeper for permission to re-use public task information.
 Permission may be granted by way of:

 - a licence for which charges may be made

 Permission to re-use information does not affect any requirement to pay a statutory fee for access to information or to a document, and is subject to any other access issues being resolved.

 Our publication scheme sets out the information which we have already made available for re-use.